rhill345/PlaceChase/README.md

 # PlaceChase
-Android application for view and sharing places.
+Android application for viewing and sharing places.

 This application allows users to share and find google places with contacts.